 Arthritis mainly attacks the joints and that is where its symptoms are primarily felt and observed.
 The symptoms vary to some degree with the exact form of the disease that is present.
 However, they can generally be said to include the following:

-Redness of the skin near the joints in some cases;
+Redness and warmth of the skin near the joints in some cases;

 A loss of joint range of motion due to the stiffness mentioned above.

 If you have one or more of these symptoms, you should seek medical advice as soon as possible.

 Before making a diagnosis, a doctor will usually conduct a physical examination of the painful joint.
 He or she will check for swelling, warmth and possibly redness of the joint.
 The patient may also be asked about any stiffness or difficulty in using the affected joint.
 For example, is (s)he experiencing a reduced range of motion?

 Even if the doctor suspects the presence of arthritis, it is still important to identify the exact type.
 To do this, he or she may request: